 Though iron is important for improved brain function, an accumulation of excess iron can make your brain prone to increased oxidative damage.
 It can, thus, contribute to the risk of neurodegenerative disorders like Alzheimer’si Xa neurologic condition that progressively worsens, shrinks the brain, and kills brain cells, leading to confusion and memory loss. and Parkinson’s diseasei XA condition marked by tremors and stiffness that worsens with time and affects the neurological system and the body. in the elderly (16).

 5. Susceptibility To Type-2 Diabetes

 Another study by the American Diabetes Association found that heme iron is also responsible for increased risk of type-2 diabetes in women (17).

 Many sources state that iron helps prevent premature skin aging.
 This claim, however, couldn’t be further from the truth.
-A study conducted by Ageing Research Reviews reports that an overdose of iron can increase the production of toxic hydroxyl radical, thereby contributing to oxidative damage, that in turn leads to early skin aging (18).
+A study conducted by Aging Research Reviews reports that an overdose of iron can increase the production of toxic hydroxyl radicals, thereby contributing to oxidative damage that damage that in turn leads to early skin aging (18).

 Infographic: 5 Major Benefits Of Iron For Hair, Skin, And Health

 Iron has many advantages, and its deficiency can be mistaken for tiredness.
 A shortage of iron can cause anemia and interfere with other bodily functions.
 Eating foods like tofu, beans, turnip, legumes, lentils, eggs, and dairy products can help reduce the risk of anemia.
 Such iron-rich foods also offer important benefits, as discussed in the infographic below.